lechmazur/writing/README.md

 ## Archive (Previous Version)

-For the prior edition’s full leaderboard and the list of “old” grader LLMs, see: [v2/README.md](v2/README.md).
+For the prior editions’ full leaderboards and the list of “old” grader LLMs, see: [v3/README.md](v3/README.md) and [v2/README.md](v2/README.md).

 ## Other multi-agent benchmarks